 An electrician fractures his patella after tripping over a tool box improperly placed on a walking path by an employee of a different company (not the worker’s employer).

 Potential Negligent Third Parties: The other worker and his employer.

 If there is a negligent third party and a lawsuit is commenced against that third party, you can still continue to collect your Workers’ Compensation benefits.
 But identifying potential negligent third-parties can be complicated.
-The Dearie Law Firm, P.C. has three decades of expertise at evaluating the facts and details of construction site accidents to determine whether a viable Third-Party Lawsuit may be brought.
+The Dearie Law Firm, P.C., has three decades of experience with evaluating the facts and details of construction site accidents to determine whether a viable Third-Party Lawsuit may be brought.

 New York Construction Site Laws

 The New York Labor Law was passed by the State Legislature to increase the safety of construction sites for workers.
 In the majority of Construction Accident cases, there are three sections of the New York Labor Law that we (as Plaintiffs) allege were violated, causing injuries to the worker.
 They are Labor Law Section 200, Labor Law Section 240, and Labor Law Section 241(6).

 You can read New York Labor Law Section 200 HERE.